Click here to go to the Caesar.jl Github repo:

 Caesar.jl is a community project to facilate software technology development for localization and mapping from multiple sensor data, and multiple sessions or human / semi-autonomous / autonomous agents.
 This software is being developed with broadly Industry 4.0, Robotics, and Work of the Future in mind.
 Caesar.jl is an "umbrella package" to combine many other libraries from across the Julia package ecosystem.

-NavAbility.io helps the with administration and support of the Caesar.jl community, please reach out for any additional information (email@example.com), or using the community links provided below.
+NavAbility.io builds products and services which helps the with administration and support of the Caesar.jl community, please reach out for any additional information (email@example.com), or using the community links provided below.

 Caesar.jl developed as a spin-out project from MIT's Computer Science and Artificial Intelligence Laboratory.
 See related works on the literature page.
 Many future directions are in the works – including fundamental research, implementation quality/performance, and system integration.